limen/fastrq/README.md

 + Push and Pop support batch operation
 + Using Lua scripts to save RTT (Round Trip Time)
 + Support getting indexes of members
 + Support pushing only if a member not inside the queue
++ All commands are `atomic`

 ## Data types